Vanessa Williams Bio: In Her Own Words – Video Exclusive, News, Photos

 Vanessa Williams Bio: FILM AND TELEVISION CAREER

-While Hervey was helping to build-up William’s music career, he also managed to get filmmakers re-interested in the former Miss America.
-Her first role post-scandal was in the 1987 movie The Pick Up Artist, starring Molly Ringwald, Robert Downey, Jr. and Dennis Hopper.
+While Hervey was helping to build up William’s music career, he also managed to get filmmakers re-interested in the former Miss America.
+Her first role post-scandal was in the 1987 movie The Pick-Up Artist, starring Molly Ringwald, Robert Downey, Jr. and Dennis Hopper.
 Williams has also become a strong and familiar presence on television.
 Her first TV role was a guest appearance in 1984 on The Love Boat.
-She later combined her acting and musical skills for a role in the television adaptation of Broadway musical Bye Bye Birdie.
+She later combined her acting and musical skills for a role in the television adaptation of the Broadway musical Bye Bye Birdie.
 She then portrayed the nymph Calypso in the 1997 Hallmark Entertainment miniseries The Odyssey.

 Williams would go on to receive Emmy nominations for the role.
 Williams continued working with ABC after Ugly Betty was canceled, playing Renee Perry, a college “frenemy” of Lynette Scavo (Felicity Huffman) on Desperate Housewives.
 She has continued to appear on television and is slated for the role of Maxine on Star Jones’s VH1 show Satan’s Sisters.
 Williams also joined the cast of TNT drama The Librarians in May 2016.

 Equally impressive is William’s film resume.
 She portrayed Teri Joseph in the 1997 film Soul Food, which earned her a NAACP Image Award for Outstanding Actress in a Motion Picture.
 She also appeared in the award-winning independent film My Brother.
 Appealing to broader tastes, Williams has also had roles alongside Arnold Schwarzenegger in Eraser, Samuel L. Jackson in Shaft, and Miley Cyrus in Hannah Montana: The Movie.